 Another well-known treatment plan is Tinnitus Retraining Therapy (TRT).
-In TRT, emphasis is placed on education, and how the brain is involved in the perception of tinnitus, as previously discussed.
-This can help you to better understand where tinnitus comes from, as well as to understand the reactions produced by other mechanisms in the body in response to the tinnitus.
 The goal of TRT is to gain knowledge and understanding of your tinnitus, and for you to have more control over your emotions and reactions to the tinnitus.
-Ultimately, you will place less importance and priority on the tinnitus which, in turn, will help you cope with the tinnitus more effectively.
-Sound Therapy is a vital component of TRT, providing a combined solution to tinnitus treatment.
+Sound Therapy is a vital component of TRT, providing a combined solution for proper tinnitus treatment.